Project Car Buying Guide

 The Old Car In The Barn

-Since the success of Tom Kotter's book, "The Old Car In The Barn", sellers have been pushing old cars into nearby barns, carefully staging farm equipment around it, then advertising it as a "barn find".
+Since the success of Tom Kotter's book, "The Old Car In The Barn", sellers have been pushing old cars into nearby barns, carefully staging farm equipment around it, then advertising it as a barn find.

 the old car in the barn

-Although having a wonderful mystique, old barns are usually just full of old lawn tractors and yard equipment.
+Most old barns are usually just full of old lawn tractors and yard equipment.
 But you never know.

 What To Look For When Buying A Project Car